Jubblin/omni-api/README.md

 ## License

-Apache 2.0 - See LICENSE file for details.
+MIT - See LICENSE file for details.

 ## Contributing